-As a nutritionist we are privileged to work with a variety of client cases.
+As a nutritionist, we are privileged to work with a variety of client cases.
 Variety brings comparison.
 And with that, an informed understanding over time, that by applying the same protocol to the same condition in different individuals, we do not bring about the same results.

 The question then has to be asked, Why?

 When I first began to ask this question I discovered environmental toxins such as heavy metals, glycophosphates, herbicides, pesticides all from varied and multiple sources.
-The air we breath, the water we drink, the food we eat can all be a source of contamination.
+The air we breathe, the water we drink, the food we eat can all be a source of contamination.

 Then, some years later I came across the importance of viruses.
-How viruses implicate auto-immune conditions and therefore obstruct healing as they change the relation our first line of defence has with our biological systems.
+How viruses implicate auto-immune conditions and therefore obstruct healing as they change the relation our first line of defense has with our biological systems.

 More recently I discovered another layer, parasites.
 For the sake of not repeating you can link to my previous post on the three shields here.

-However all of these areas of health are concerning. especially when complex health conditions have manifested.
+However, all of these areas of health are concerning. especially when complex health conditions have manifested.
 And are NOT shifting!

 So the question is Why?